samachr/Pitch/README.md

 How to Play
 =====

-the goal is to find the gold block and decode it.
+The goal is to find the gold block as fast as you can.
 The game is all about decoding.
 Each move requires decoding some pitch.
-The decoding of the gold block is a series of decodings.